Kolja-05/face-recognition/README.md

 # Face-Recognition
-Recognising faces in images using Python and identifying different persons
+Recognising faces in the webcam with an implementation of the Eigenface algorithm from scratch in Python.

 ## The Eigenface Algorithm